 I Lowered My Car Insurance Premium by 15%

-Fast forward a few years and I was no longer a timid student.
-Armed with the confidence I gained from successfully negotiating down my phone bills, I decided to take a more proactive approach when it came to negotiating.
+Fast forward a few years, and I was no longer a timid student.
+Armed with the confidence I gained from successfully negotiating my phone bills, I decided to take a more proactive approach when it came to negotiating.

 My attention first went to my car insurance.
 When I first purchased the car insurance, I had no idea what I signed up for.
 I was overjoyed by my new car ownership.
 The insurance was just an obligation that came with it.
 Little did I know then how much more I was paying unnecessarily.